 Ayushmann Khurrana: Delighted That Bala Has Instantly Connected With The Audience

-Ayushmann Khurrana is on a roll at the box office and 'Bala' too seems to be on course to become a big hit.
-Riding on hugely positive reviews, incredible word of mouth from audiences and Ayushmann's equity to deliver the best content at the box office, Bala opened to 10.15 crore on day 1, Ayushmann's personal best opening beating Dream Girl's day one of 10.05.
+Ayushmann Khurrana is on a roll at the box office and 'Bala' too seems to be on course to becoming a big hit.
+Riding on hugely positive reviews, incredible word of mouth from audiences and Ayushmann's equity to deliver the best content at the box office, Bala opened to Rs 10.15 crore on day 1; the actor's personal best opening beating Dream Girl's day one of Rs 10.05 crore.
 For a star whose two films have released back to back, this is a big feat.

-Reacting to the film's impressive opening at the box office, Ayushmann said, "With Bala, we are sending out some really strong and powerful social messages in the most entertaining manner possible and I'm delighted that the film has instantly connected with audiences on day one.
+Reacting to the film's impressive opening at the box office, the Vicky Donor actor said, "With Bala, we are sending out some really strong and powerful social messages in the most entertaining manner possible and I'm delighted that the film has instantly connected with audiences on day one."

 He further added, "I only hope that the film entertains the whole of India because only this way we will be able to communicate everything that Bala is trying to say and spark a thought shift."